 Students may be eligible for the Graduate PLUS loan; however it is not offered automatically.
-Those interested must complete the Graduate PLUS Budget Worksheet.
-This requirement exists to further assist students in properly estimating their financial need and encourage them to avoid excessive student loan debt.
-Students must speak with their financial aid counselor to request this form.
+Those interested must complete the Loan Adjustment Form.
+Students must speak with a Financial Aid representative to request this form.

 Once the Graduate PLUS loan is offered to you, log in to Genisys and accept it.
 You can accept the full loan offer or a partial amount, depending on what you need.
 Please remember, accepting your loan is not a guarantee you will receive it.
 The Graduate PLUS loan is “credit-based” which means that adverse credit may result in the denial of your Graduate PLUS Loan (or a request for an endorser).
 See “What is Adverse Credit” below for more details.